-Literature Humanities HUMA C1001 and HUMA C1002

-Frontiers of Science

-University Writing

-Art Humanities

-Music Humanities

-SCNC C1000

-ENGL C1010

-HUMA W1121

-HUMA W1121

-HUMA W1123

-Contemporary Civilization COCI C1101 and COCI C1102

-Science Requirement SCNC C1000 and two terms from the List of

-Approved Courses

-Global Core Requirement two terms from the List of Approved Courses

-Foreign Language four terms or the equivalent

-Requirement rotal terms of the equivalent

-Physical Education two terms and a swimming test Requirement
+Literature Humanities HUMA C1001 and HUMA C1002 Frontiers of Science SCNC C1000 University Writing ENGL C1010 Art Humanities HUMA W1121 Music Humanities HUMA W1123 Contemporary Civilization COCI C1101 and COCI C1102 Science Requirement SCNC C1000 and two terms from the List of Approved Courses Global Core Requirement two terms from the List of Approved Courses Foreign Language four terms or the equivalent Requirement Physical Education two terms and a swimming test Requirement sophomore year, and Art Humanities and Music Humanities by the end of the junior year.

 Students are generally required to complete Literature Humanities, University Writing, and Frontiers of Science in the first year.
-Additionally, the College strongly recommends that students complete Contemporary Civilization by the end of the sophomore year, and Art Humanities and Music Humanities by the end of the junior year.
+Additionally, the College strongly recommends that students complete Contemporary Civilization by the end of the